AGLoCo13/Node-React.js-Expenses-Application/README.md

 3.MongoDB configuration

+On Windows Machine:

-First of all ensure that
+First of all ensure that MongoDB is added to PATH variable

 Ensure that MongoDB is running locally.
 By Default the application tries to connect to `mongodb://127.0.0.1:27017/commons-db`